fieldtrip/website/example/bids_nirs.md

 To convert the dataset from Homer `.nirs` format to BIDS and SNIRF, we use the following script.
 Since we do not have so much information about the actual dataset, we can only provide some general metadata.
 The original data is shared under the "CC BY 4.0 license", which allows redistribution of the data and derived data.
 This is also one of the fields in the required `dataset_description.json`.

 {% include markup/success %}
-The complete original dataset is available from Mendeley, a subset of the raw data has been made available on our FTP server, together with the script to convert the data to BIDS and the resulting BIDS dataset.
-You can find all three [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/example/bids_nirs/homer/).
+The complete original dataset is available from Mendeley, a subset of the raw data has been made available on our download server, together with the script to convert the data to BIDS and the resulting BIDS dataset.
+You can find all three [here](https://download.fieldtriptoolbox.org/example/bids_nirs/homer/).
 {% include markup/end %}

     % the original dataset includes data from 40 subjects